japod/bf/README.md

-Content of this repository was cloned from (https://github.com/chumer/bf).
+Content of this repository is a copy of (https://github.com/chumer/bf).

+Thanks to Christian Humer, who kindly agreed that i could reuse this at MI-RUN seminar in CTU.

 # Truffle BF